 I recently had the opportunity to make my way over to Target HQ for a behind-the-scenes peek at how the mega-retailer operates.
 I got a full tour of the stunning campus in Minneapolis, met with product designers in the painting studio, and even got a look inside its dedicated 3-D printing lab.
 Suffice it to say, I managed to snag some fascinating tidbits about the retailer.

 There are hidden meanings behind the products

 There is a great deal of thought and intention placed on the design of the products.
-Threshold’s reversible toile placemat features a scenic winter landscape that was inspired by a vintage postcard the designer came across at a flea market in Minnesota.Buy Now
+Threshold’s reversible toile placemat features a scenic winter landscape that was inspired by vintage postcards found in antique shops.

 An in-house illustrator creates bespoke designs